 All assessed work has significant confidential written and verbal feedback.

-Biology, Chemistry, Earth Science, Ecology, Environmental Science, Engineering, Marine or Physical Science.
+Biology, Chemistry, Earth Science, Ecology, Environmental Science, Environmental Engineering, Geography, Geology Marine or Physical Science.

 Applicants with other qualifications, including MSc and PhD degrees and /or significant relevant professional experience and training, should contact the Course Director prior to making an application.
 Professional experience in any agency involved in development and environment issues will also be considered.

 Applicants are required to submit a CV as part of their application.